dgudenkov-foreign-languages-homework/homework/homework-124/unit57.md

     - Have you tried changing the batteries?
     - Try turning it the other way
     - Have you tried restarting it?
-    - You could try to phone his office
+    - You could try phoning his office
     - Have you tried taking an aspirin?

 57.2